msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

 `Hosts` generate and receive traffic.
 `Routers` forward traffic from one `Interface` to another based on routing tables that you will implement.
 `Links` connect network interfaces of routers and hosts.
-Finally, the `LinkLayer` forwards traffic along links.
+Finally, the `LinkLayer` runs a thread to forward traffic along links.
-Please consult the [video lecture](https://youtu.be/-JXvrxjPo7o) for a more in-depth explanation of the code.

 ### Program Invocation